 The date of adjustment for approved applications filed by asylees shall be one year prior to the date of being approved for permanent residence.

 For example, an asylee is granted asylum status on January 1, 2007.
 The asylee files for adjustment of status on March 15, 2009, and the application is approved on July 1, 2009.
-The date of adjustment of status is rolled back one year to July 1, 2008.
+The date of adjustment of status is rolled back 1 year to July 1, 2008.
 This is the date that will appear on the applicant’s permanent resident card and in USCIS systems.
-Additionally, the one-year roll back is counted toward physical presence for naturalization purposes.
+Additionally, the 1-year roll back is counted toward physical presence for naturalization purposes.

 Code of Admission